Constellation: An Exelon Company Constellation: An Exelon Company skip to main content

 Wind turbines essentially collect kinetic energy from the wind and then convert it into electricity.

-Am I eligible for a small wind turbines tax credit?
+Am I eligible for a small wind turbine tax credit?

-How do I apply for a small wind turbines tax credit?
+How do I apply for a small wind turbine tax credit?

 How much can I claim for a small wind turbine on my tax return?

-You can qualify for 30% of the cost (including installation) for a small wind turbine put into service by the end of 2019, but that percentage declines for turbines installed after 2019:
+You can qualify for up to 30% of the cost (including installation) for a small wind turbine put into service during 2023, but that percentage may decline if you are refiling for a previous year:

 Discover more home improvement tax credits and energy-efficient appliance rebates: